amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 The type `Unit → IO Unit` of the function `now!` means that the function takes an argument of the type `Unit` and returns a value of the type `IO Unit`.
 The [`Unit`](https://en.wikipedia.org/wiki/Unit_type) type has only one occupant, the unit value `𝟙`.
 That is, `𝟙 : Unit`.
 In Haskell, both the unit type and the unit value are written as `()`.
 The unit value cannot be manipulated.
 That is, it cannot be used to perform meaningful computation.
 Its only use is to cause side effects.
 The return type `IO Unit`—the `IO` type parameterised with the `Unit` type—represents an I/O side effect.
 Thus, the type expression `Unit → IO Unit` indicates that the function `now!` takes no meaningful argument and it does not return a useful value.
 It only causes an I/O side effect, which in this case is to print today's date to the console.
 A function, like `now!`, that takes the unit value `𝟙` as the argument is invoked thus: `now! 𝟙`.
 The unit value `𝟙` is defined in the standard library.

 Like in Haskell, our new language has the type `Void`.
 By definition, this type has no value inhabitants.
 As such, there is no such value as `𝟘 : Void`.
-The function `abserd`, which represents [*ex falso quodlibet*](https://en.wikipedia.org/wiki/Principle_of_explosion), has the following type.
+The function `absurd`, which represents [*ex falso quodlibet*](https://en.wikipedia.org/wiki/Principle_of_explosion), has the following type.

 ```
-abserd : Void → 𝛼
+absurd : Void → 𝛼
 ```

 By the way, in [category theory](https://en.wikipedia.org/wiki/Initial_and_terminal_objects), the `Void` type is called the *initial* object, and the `Unit` type is called the *terminal* object.
 And it is important to note that the `void` type in PP languages, like C, corresponds to the `Unit` type, and that there is no analogue of the `Void` type in PP languages.